What Travel Insurance Does — & Doesn't — Cover

 Advertisement

 “A comprehensive travel insurance plan with trip cancellation coverage will range from four to eight percent of the total trip costs,” according to Stan Sandberg, co-founder of TravelInsurance.com, a comparison site for such packages.
-“When travelers consider the various circumstances that can take them by surprise when away from home, they realize that the cost to invest in a good policy is nominal by comparison.”
+“When travellers consider the various circumstances that can take them by surprise when away from home, they realise that the cost to invest in a good policy is nominal by comparison.”

 To help you better understand the terms and conditions of these schemes, we've asked Sandberg on what a typical policy covers.
 Remember: You can sign up for a plan at any time prior to your departure day, so there's still time to safeguard your next vacay — even if you're already booked.